danstocker-legacy/nodes/README.md

 - `Filter`: Outputs only those inputs that satisfy the specified filter callback.
 - `Mapper`: Sends mapped input to output.
+- `ChangeFilter`: Sends input to output when it's different from the last input.

 ### Timing